What Is A Data Center?

 At 10 Gb/s, standard data links use multimode or singlemode fiber optics, coax cables or Category 6A unshielded twisted pair links (see table above).
 Of the three, fiber is the most reliable and has the lowest power consumption, especially if the links are long, saving as much as 70% over UTP copper links.
 Up to about 10 meters (33 feet) 10GBASE-CX4 on coax can be used on very short links effectively.
 Cat 6A consumes lots of power to transmit 10 Gb/s on longer links and generates more heat.
 Many data centers use coax for short links and fiber for longer links, but Cat 6A continues to be developed for lower power and is becoming more widely used.

-The next step is to 40G or 100G.
-Some users are thinking about using the UTP Cat 8 cable in development as part of a 40G upgrade.
+The next step up from 10G is to 40G or 100G.
+Some users are thinking about using the UTP Cat 8 cable in a rack as part of a 40G upgrade.

 Some big users are skipping 40G and going right to 100G, generally on SM fiber.

 Beyond 10G, the issue is cost as well as cabling bulk.
-MM fiber uses parallel optics with 10G channels to build higher speeds.
+MM fiber generally uses parallel optics with 10G channels to build higher speeds.
+Short wavelength WDM is still limited in availability or support.
 The VCSEL sources used for MM are cheaper but it requires many more fibers and that can offset the higher cost of SM WDM transceivers.
 SM at 100G is especially advanced, using 4x25G channels over each fiber, making it much less complex in the cable plant.

-With SM, each blade needs 40 fibers and 20 duplex LC connectors.
+With SM, each switch needs 40 fibers and 20 duplex LC connectors.